elipousson/vacant-vernacular/vacant-house-workshop.md

 - These abandonment triggers have changed over time
 - The likelihood of these triggers depends on race, income, age, ownership, etc.

+Make sure cards are small.
+Cards will have different neighborhoods (or parts of the city) identified on them and have certain characteristics that will be mentioned during the lecture piece of the program:

 How can we make it?

 - Create bingo cards using terms from the [Abandoned Property Types/Triggers (D3.js tree diagram)](http://bl.ocks.org/elipousson/ad787f9c9beb4cc48cd7)